So you have a few tattoos… but what they mean to me is different than how they look to you

 Which has been a game-changer for me because for as long as I can remember I’ve felt I would die at a young age.

-Pretty fucked up right?
+Pretty screwed up thoughts, right?

 I know, but this past year that voice has gotten further and further away and has almost been completely silenced when I am in control.
 Sure there are times when these things creep back into my mind but I’ve taken strategies and used them to rid these negative thoughts as quickly as possible.